-Holders of the common shares are entitled to receive distributions of cash, including in the event of a liquidation or dissolution of the Company, which preference is junior to the liquidation preference of any preferred stock holders.
-After any preferred stock holders have received their respective preferred distributions, any assets remaining for distribution shall be distributed to the holders of preferred or common shares determined on an as-converted basis.
+Holders of the common shares are entitled to receive distributions of cash, including in the event of a liquidation or dissolution of the Company, which preference is junior to the liquidation preference of any preferred stockholders.
+After any preferred stockholders have received their respective preferred distributions, any assets remaining for distribution shall be distributed to the holders of preferred or common shares determined on an as-converted basis.

-9. Equity Based Compensation
+9. Equity-Based Compensation

-In connection with the Company's initial public offering in July 2019, the Company adopted the 2019 Equity Incentive Plan (the "2019 Plan") in June 2019, which replaced the 2018 Stock Incentive Plan.
-The 2019 Plan provides for the grant of stock options, restricted stock awards, stock bonus awards, cash awards, stock appreciation right, RSUs, and performance awards to directors, officers and employees of the Company, as well as consultants and advisors of the Company.
-As a result of the automatic increase provision of the 2019 Plan, the number of shares of common stock available for issuance under the 2019 Plan increased by 1.3 million shares in January 2021.
-As of December 31, 2021, there were a total of 1.5 million shares available for future award grants under the 2019 Plan.
+In connection with the Company's initial public offering in July 2019, the Company adopted the 2019 Equity Incentive Plan (the "Original 2019 Plan") in June 2019, which replaced the 2018 Stock Incentive Plan.
+The board of directors adopted the Amended and Restated 2019 Equity Incentive Plan (the "A&R 2019 Plan" and, together with the Original 2019 Plan, the "2019 Plan") on April 27, 2022, which was subsequently approved by the Company's stockholders on June 8, 2022, to revise the total annual compensation that may be awarded to the Company's non-employee directors thereunder.
+The A&R 2019 Plan provides for the grant of stock options, restricted stock awards, stock bonus awards, cash awards, stock appreciation right, restricted stock units, and performance awards to directors, officers and employees of the Company, as well as consultants and advisors of the Company.
+As a result of the automatic increase provision of the 2019 Plan, the number of shares of common stock available for issuance under the A&R 2019 Plan increased by 1.5 million shares in January 2022.
+As of December 31, 2022, there were a total of 1.8 million shares available for future award grants under the 2019 Plan.